danielneil/Smart-Worm-Habitat/mantra.md

 # Why Create a Smart Worm Habitat?

+8% of greenhouse gases heating the planet are caused by food waste.
+(Source: FAO Food Wastage Footprint Report 2013)

 We need to move towards circular economies, and away from the take-make-waste model to something far more environmentally responsible/sustainable.

 One of the ways we can be more environmentally responsible, is to use worms to process food waste and save it from entering landfill, and save it from ending up as methane in the atmosphere!